Deputy Ministers get GH¢250 worth of fuel weekly – Hopeson Adorye alleges

 Adorye alleged citing a text message that deputy ministers were being given GH¢250 as fuel allowance, an amount he considered very little for the kind of engagements that ministers undertake.

-“On the fuel issue, I have a text message that shows that deputy Ministers get 250 cedis worth of fuel every week.
-GH¢250 cedis only, how much is one litre, for a minister to be given GH¢250 cedis for a week?
+“On the fuel issue, I have a text message that shows that deputy Ministers get GH¢250 cedis worth of fuel every week.
+GH¢250 cedis only, how much is one litre, for a minister to be given 250 cedis for a week?
 That comes up to GH¢1000 cedis for a whole month.

 “If they arrive late at an event too, they have issues.
-GH¢250 cedis of fuel is among some of the factors that breed corruption in this country,” he lamented.
+250 cedis of fuel is among some of the factors that breed corruption in this country,” he lamented.

 What Ofori-Atta said about V8s and fuel allocations